honeybharatandani/honeybharatandani/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ... css😍 and js😑
+- 🌱 I’m currently learning ... css😍 and js..
 - ⚡ Fun fact: ... luv to design web pages😎but hate coding🥱....